l00sy4/l00sy4.github.io/_posts/2023-11-26-Using LSA As Persistence.md

 ### Password filters

 LSA password filters are used to validate password changes against password policies.
-When you try to change your password, the LSA calls each registered password filter twice: once to verify the new password, and then to notify the filters that the change has been made.
+When you try to change your password, the LSA will confirm that your new password follows the policy by calling each registered password filter twice: once to verify the new password, and then to notify the filters that the change has been made.

 A password filter has to export three functions to be successfully registered: